Orlando Remembered

 5. ANNOUNCEMENTS/GOOD OF THE ORDER: V Healing prayers for: Texann Buck [weekly chemo]; Charlie Gray [triple bypass heart surgery last week]; and Leon Handley [recent auto accident].
 J Lisa Camichos commented on aspects regarding her trip to Paros, Greece, June 28-29, where she will address the First Annual Greek Symposium on “The Orlando Plan.”

-6. ORLANDOANS REMEMBERED [See http://orlandoremembered.org/members/epoch-obituaries/]: People whose lives were so important to so many, who helped make Orlando a great City and whose passing represents a significant loss to our community: Dr. Gordon Livingston Kiester, DDS; William Leon Eagan, Esq.; Betty Ann Brady.
+6. ORLANDOANS REMEMBERED [See https://orlandoremembered.org/members/epoch-obituaries/]: People whose lives were so important to so many, who helped make Orlando a great City and whose passing represents a significant loss to our community: Dr. Gordon Livingston Kiester, DDS; William Leon Eagan, Esq.; Betty Ann Brady.

 7. ADJOURNMENT: There being no further business, meeting was adjourned at 10:30 a.m.